Driver trapped in SUV after rollover crash

 The fire department sent two trucks and 14 men and remained on the scene until 1:08 a.m.
 Saturday.

-The vehicle was removed by D&K wrecking service.
+The vehicle was removed by D&K towing service.

 Other agencies assisting at the scene were North Central EMS, the Huron County Sheriff’s Office, Ohio Edison and the state Highway Patrol, which handled the investigation.
 No further information is available at this point.